Brett-Tanner/Journal/2024/Jun_24.md

 - [] Apparently there are undocumented ControllerHelper methods I can use to generate the ID for for main elements
 - [] Use time_tag helper when outputting date or time, generates a `time` element which apparently is a thing
 - [] Use number_to_human_size when I add the blob index etc.

+### SS Replacement

+- We need an electronic version of the new student application form
+  - Maybe prefill behind a PIN
+  - Could use the PIN field on event site users for that
+  - Have an open, blank one anyone can use
+  - Multi-stage?
+With stage by stage validations